Financial-Times/origami/README.md

     setThrottleInterval('orientation', 300)

 ### `o-viewport#debug()`
-Tuns on debug mode (logging event details to the console).
+Turns on debug mode (logging event details to the console).

 ## Events
-Each of these custom events are fired on `document.body` and `event.detail.originalEvent` contains a reference to the original browser event.
-Additiional properties in `event.detail` are detailed below:
+Each of these custom events are fired on `document.body`, `event.detail.originalEvent` contains a reference to the original browser event and `event.detail.size` the result of `o-viewport#getSize()`.
+Additional properties in `event.detail` are detailed below:

 ### `oViewport.resize`

-    clientHeight: body.clientHeight
-    clientWidth: body.clientWidth
+No additional properties

 ### `oViewport.orientation`

-    clientHeight: body.clientHeight
-    clientWidth: body.clientWidth
     orientation: 'portrait' or 'landscape'

 ### `oViewport.scroll`

-    clientHeight: body.clientHeight
-    clientWidth: body.clientWidth
     scrollHeight: body.scrollHeight
     scrollLeft: body.scrollLeft
     scrollTop: body.scrollTop